 Park has won numerous competitions including the Three Arts Scholarship Fund Competition, the East Central MTNA Young Artist Competition, the DoubleStop Foundation Competition, and First and Second Prizes at the UC-CCM Chamber Music Competition.
 She also received the Epperson Award and the Vaughn Hedrick Award from UC-CCM, as well as the Olga von Hartz Memorial Award from the Peabody Institute.

-Park has participated in summer festivals such as Music Academy of the West, Texas Music Festival, National Repertory Orchestra, and Green Mountain Chamber Music Festival.
-At Music Academy of the West, she performed in concert with world-renowned artists Martin Beaver, Richard O’Neill, and David Geber.
-In 2016, Park collaborated with her former teacher Hans Jørgen Jensen and other esteemed cellists for a recording project presented by the Northwestern University Cello Ensemble.
-As a result, she was featured on the albums The Wind in High Places by John Luther Adams released under the Cold Blue Music label in 2015, and Shadow, Echo, Memory which was released under the Sono Luminus label.
+Park has participated in summer festivals such as the Music Academy of the West, Texas Music Festival, National Repertory Orchestra, and Green Mountain Chamber Music Festival.
+At the Music Academy of the West, she performed in concert with world-renowned artists Martin Beaver and Richard O’Neill.
+In 2013, Park collaborated with her former teacher Hans Jørgen Jensen and other esteemed cellists for a recording project presented by the Northwestern University Cello Ensemble.
+As a result, she was featured on the albums The Wind in High Places by John Luther Adams released under the Cold Blue Music label in 2015, and Shadow, Echo, Memory which was released under the Sono Luminus label in 2016.

-As a devoted orchestral musician, Park has performed with the Washington Chamber Orchestra, the Civic Orchestra of Chicago, and the Kentucky Symphony Orchestra.
+As a devoted orchestral musician, Park has performed with the Baltimore Symphony Orchestra, the Washington Chamber Orchestra, the Civic Orchestra of Chicago, and the Kentucky Symphony Orchestra.
 She also served as principal cellist of the Peabody Symphony and Chamber Orchestras while studying at the Peabody Institute.